Queer pitch: Is there such a thing?

 Because Britten was stuck for a young Flora I got to know him very well.
 He liked me and I liked him.
 I was 19 and it was allowed.
-He admired me and I him and he went out of his way to get to know me.
+Britten admired me and I admired him.
+Britten went out of his way to get to know me.
 Nobody noticed at Aldeburgh.
-It was as if I didn't exist until one night Peter Pears noticed and after that it was difficult but not impossible to be alone with Britten as he was there!
+It was as if I didn't exist until one night Peter Pears noticed and after that it was difficult but not impossible to be alone with Britten as Pears was always there!
 But that is another story.

-In Britten's masterpiece The Turn of the Screw Britten explores the theme of the choice of sexuality with considerable insight.
-It is as if Britten were Miles who cannot chose between the hetrosexual love of The Governess or the homosexual love of Peter Quint both of whom Miles loved and at the same time hated to hurt in any way.
-In the end being forced to make the choice kills him.
+In Britten's masterpiece, The Turn of the Screw Britten explores the theme of the choice of sexuality with considerable insight.
+It is as if Britten were Miles who cannot choose between the heterosexual love of The Governess or the homosexual love of Peter Quint both of whom Miles loved and at the same time hated to hurt in any way.
+At the end being forced to make the choice kills him.
 Britten never did make the choice himself.
 That is why this work is so compelling on all levels.

-Never has the music of a homsexual lover sounded so inticing as the music Britten writes for Quint when wooing Miles and never has Britten written such beautiful arias as he did for The Governess in The Tower and Letter scenes.
+Never has the music of a homosexual lover sounded so enticing as the music Britten writes for Quint when wooing Miles and never has Britten written such beautiful arias as he did for The Governess in The Tower and Letter scenes.
 The song Malo he wrote for Miles too poignantly illustrates the dilemma Miles/Britten finds himself in when forced to choose.